srgokribb/Rifdock-Total-Setup/README.md

 ### 6. Set the environment to install and run rifdock (Environment modules, gcc-6.5.0)
 #### 1) Install Environment modules
 ##### (1) Check whether your computer have Environment Modules.
 - **[Caution] Before you install Environment modules, it is critical to check whether there is already installed Environment modules.
-If you install additional module, the previous path settings of modules will be corrupted and it will make fatal problem.**
+If you install additional module, the previous path settings of modules will be corrupted and it will cause a lot of fatal problems.**
 - You can check whether you have moduels by below commands.
     $ module --version
     $ which module
     $ whereis Module

-##### (2) Download source files of the modules (https://sourceforge.net/projects/modules/files/Modules/modules-4.1.4/).
+##### (2) Download source files of the modules (https://sourceforge.net/projects/modules/files/Modules/modules-4.5.2/).

 ##### (3) Install Environment modules (Ref: https://www.admin-magazine.com/HPC/Articles/Environment-Modules).
     # cd /usr/local
     # mkdir Modules
     # mkdir src
-    # cp modules-4.1.4.tar.gz /usr/local/Modules/src
+    # cp modules-4.5.2.tar.gz /usr/local/Modules/src
-    # tar -xvzf modules-4.1.4.tar.gz
+    # tar -xvzf modules-4.5.2.tar.gz
-    # cd modules-4.1.4
+    # cd modules-4.5.2
     # ./configure
     # make
     # make install